artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

+The program begins with an initial loop that simply initializes the elements in nota and media, which we will not analyze.
+Then, another loop follows, performing a different computation that depends on the i value.
+This is the loop we will analyze in the cache.

 Configure the data cache with a total size of 64B, with 16B blocks.
 Simulate the program with a direct-mapped data cache and No-Write-Allocate.
 You should analyze and explain the cache's behavior in detail, adding screenshots from the simulator.